 Latent Emissions, Chakaia Booker

-Clement Meadmore (American, born Australia.
-1929-2005), Upbeat, 1984
+Clement Meadmore (American, born in Australia, 1929-2005), Upbeat, 1984

-Clement Meadmore (American, born Australia.
-1929–2005), Upbeat, 1984, Painted aluminum, Artist’s Proof, 9’10” x 6’3” x 6’6”, Gift of the Clement Meadmore Foundation
+––Clement Meadmore (American, born in Australia, 1929–2005), Upbeat, 1984, Painted aluminum, Artist’s Proof, 9’10” x 6’3” x 6’6”, Gift of the Clement Meadmore Foundation

 Born in Melbourne, Australia, and educated at the Royal Melbourne Institute of Technology, Meadmore began making welded sculptures in the 1950s.
 He moved to New York City in 1963 to more closely experience the vanguard of Contemporary art.
-Deeply moved by both Minimalism and its forerunning antithesis, Abstract Expressionism, he forged a career as one of the most distinguished abstract sculptors of his generation.
+Deeply moved both by Minimalism and its forerunning antithesis, Abstract Expressionism, he forged a career as one of the most distinguished abstract sculptors of his generation.

-“The Museum is deeply grateful for this exceptional gift which has been eagerly placed and is already engaging audiences at the heart of our sculpture courtyard,” shares Director, Dr. Joseph Antenucci Becherer.
+Upbeat is a gift of the Clement Meadmore Foundation.
+It will be placed in the Museum courtyard to be a point of dialogue with other major outdoor sculptures in the collection.
+“The Museum is deeply grateful for this exceptional gift which has been eagerly placed and is already engaging audiences at the heart of our sculpture courtyard,” shared Director Dr. Joseph Antenucci Becherer.
 “Meadmore’s iconic style is masterfully available in this work and is at once both lyrical and minimalist.”